metamorph-inc/openmeta-mms/docs/source/reference_modeling/integrated_domains/simulink.rst

    Example Simulink Test Bench

-Any other unconnected parameters in the Test Bench will be passed through to Simulink as simulation parameters.
+Any other unconnected Parameters in the Test Bench will be passed through to Simulink as simulation parameters.
 A full list of available parameters is available within Simulink; some common useful parameters are listed below: